DheerajMahra/star-to-joke/README.md

 😂 [Vidushiii](https://github.com/Vidushiii) => How do you know if there’s an elephant under your bed?
 Your head hits the ceiling!

 😂 [rushi-173](https://github.com/rushi-173) => How do you find Will Smith in the snow?
-Look for fresh prints.
+Look for fresh prints.😂 [DheerajMahra](https://github.com/DheerajMahra)  => did you know the first French fries weren't cooked in France? they were cooked in Greece